 Oak plywood is also a heavy, hard plywood with a strong durability rating and excellent wear resistance.
 There are several different grades of oak plywood, including white and red oak.
-White and red oak are both quite strong, but white oak has a greater tendency to chip or splinter.
-Oak plywood typically has about seven layers of plies, but the quality varies between what's available at the big-box stores versus what you may be able to get from a specialty wood supplier.
-Wood from a lumber supplier tends to be thicker and of better quality.
-Oak plywood tends to come in 4-by-8-foot sheets.
+Both are quite strong, but white oak has a greater tendency to chip or splinter.
+Oak plywood typically has about seven layers of plies, but it varies according to thickness, and quality may varies between big-box stores and specialty wood suppliers.
+Lumber suppliers tend to have a wider variety of thicknesses than big box stores.
+Oak plywood comes in 4-by-8-foot sheets.

 Staining Both Varieties of Plywood